Cloud Provider Setup | AWS, GCP, Azure, and OpenShift Configuration Guide

 - Administrator access to Azure AD

-- Existing Virtual Machines in your subscription
+- Existing Virtual Machines in your subscription (for testing)

 Step 1: Get Subscription and Tenant Information